Professor322/media-to-3d/README.md

 * Mesh generation
 * Nice rendering for real data

 Note: training and validation was done locally on GTX1650TI which is not enough for this task.
 So, maybe with more compute you will be able to create more samples along the ray and train for much longer.
-This might help
+This might help to get better results on the real world data

 From [multinerf](https://github.com/google-research/multinerf) I took pycolmap, distorions, some render,ray utils and colmap script. <br>
 From [this nerf implemenation](https://github.com/kwea123/nerf_pl) I borrowed modular design